F1restorm07/pry/readme.md

 ### Storage Layout

-- use sled crate for db
-    - hashmap: file name (path relative to db directory) -> id
-    - database: word -> vec of file ids
-    - collect files into db trees (directory)
-    - single db over all trees
-- generic over db ??
+- generic over external db (i.e. does not store any files, only references to them)
-- files (individual files), and directories (sled tree)
+- store relative file path

-word -> documents or documents -> word use fst map for words to documents (roaring bitmap of document ids) (<- search through this maybe) find returned ids in the sled db and return the file names/documents
+word -> documents or documents -> word find returned ids in the sled db and return the file names/documents

-### Tagging files ??

-put words/files (??) into trees in sled_db
-multiple tags -> put word/file into multiple trees ??
+database -> tags -> files/directories (tags or user-defined ways to organize the files and directories) multiple tags -> put pointer to word/file into multiple entries

+file_to_words -> how to store variable length words ??

 ## Querying